Louisiana Licensing Overview

 Louisiana Residential Contractor

-A Residential contractor is one who constructs a fixed building or structure for sale for use by another as a residence when the cost of the undertaking exceeds $75,000.
+A Residential contractor is one who constructs a fixed building or structure for sale for use by another as a residence when the cost of the undertaking of $50,000 or more.
 This license allows new construction, remodeling and repair of residential structures no more than three stories in height.
 It shall not include the manufactured housing industry or those persons engaged in building residential structures that are mounted on metal chassis and wheels.
 The only time that the construction of a duplex, tri-plex, or four-plex is covered is when it is a single contract for one unit.
 To build multiple units, apartment buildings, or subdivisions you need to have a Building Contractor License.
 It is not needed for individuals who build no more than one residence for their own use per year.

 Louisiana Commercial